killian31/DeepBayesTorch/README.md

 Pytorch implementation of the article
 [Are Generative Classifiers More Robust to Adversarial Attacks?](https://arxiv.org/abs/1802.06552).

+Code written by Bruno Amorim de Araujo, Franck Laborde and Killian Steunou.

+Summary of contributions:

+- Model architecture, training script, attack script logic, black-box attacks script and functions: **Killian**
+- $l_\infty, l_2, CW$ white-box attacks: **Bruno**
+- All detection scripts: **Franck**

+You can find at the beginning of each file in this repo who wrote the code.

 ## Install

 Create a Python3.12.2 virtual environment